nkashyap14/Zettelkasen/Zettelkasten/Task Scheduling.md

         while q or maxHeap:
             time += 1
             if maxHeap:
+	            #process the most frequent character at time t_i
                 cnt = 1 + heapq.heappop(maxHeap)
+                #if the cnt of the variable isn't 0 then put it onto the queue for cooldown
                 if cnt:
                     q.append([cnt, time + n])
+            #if the queue has values and the first value's cooldown time has passed then put it back onto the heap for processing
             if q and q[0][1] == time:
                 heapq.heappush(maxHeap, q.popleft()[0])